cyvu37/BayesFRET/README.md

 ![The BayesFRET logo.](resources/Picture1.png)

-**BayesFRET** is a Python GUI program for estimating the number and behavior of distinct conformational states from intrinsically disordered molecules (ex. enzymes, Holliday junctions) through multiple Markov Chain Monte Carlo (MCMC) simulations.
-The observed molecules must come from single-molecule Förster Resonance Energy Transfer (smFRET) experiments that use the surface-immobilized method, or from surface-immobilized smFRET experiments.
+**BayesFRET** is a Python GUI program of a nonparametric Bayesian method (HDP-HMM) to estimate the number and behavior of distinct conformational states of an intrinsically-disordered molecule (ex. enzymes, Holliday junctions) from a surface-immobilized single-molecule Forster Resonance Energy Transfer (smFRET) experiment.
+This was originally a Ph.D.-level NSF project that became my [M.S. thesis](https://hdl.handle.net/20.500.11801/3955).

-The program implements an experiment-adjusted Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM) to process time-binned photon intensities of the donor and acceptor dyes, or the data source, from the smFRET experiment.
-Each set of simulations produces a directory of graphs and numerical data.
-[My thesis paper](https://hdl.handle.net/20.500.11801/3955) provides an in-depth analysis of the math and process behind this program.

-**Data Source**: Time-binned photon intensities (TXT) of the donor and acceptor dyes from a surface-immobilized smFRET experiment.

-**Method**: Four controlled MCMC simulations within an experiment-adjusted HDP-HMM.
+* **Data**: Real (experimental) or mimicked (synthetic) time-binned photon intensities and experiment parameters of a molecule.
+Prior distributions optional.
+* **Method**: 4 Markov Chain Monte Carlo (MCMC) simulations on an experiment-informed Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM).

-**Results**: A directory of graphs (PNG) and numerical data (Pickle, TXT files).
+* **Results**: A directory of graphs (PNG) and numerical data (Pickle, TXT files) of simulation history and convergence.

+For example, an enzyme usually has at least 2 conformational states (open for business, closed for processing), but we don't know the number of states by default.​

+Original work and MATLAB app were made by [Sgouralis et al](https://pubs.acs.org/doi/10.1021/acs.jpcb.8b09752).
+This GUI enhances and expands capabilities from the original work, taking initiative to increase the number of MCMC simulations from 1 to 4 and to increase app efficiency.

 # Installation
 1. **Compatible Operating Systems**: Successful testing on Windows 10/11 and macOS.
-Not yet for Linux.
+Untested for Linux.
 1. **Python Interpreter & Environment**
     * Compatible versions: 3.11, 3.12, 3.13
-    * This documentation will assume the Python call function is `python`.
+    * This documentation will assume the Python CMD call function is `python`.
 1. **Download Files**: Assign a directory specifically for the files of this program (ex. `C:\Users\Cyvu37\Documents\BayesFRET`).
     * Make sure the parent directory of the program directory (ex. `C:\Users\Cyvu37\Documents`) doesn't require administrator access.
 BayesFRET must be able to produce subdirectories and files!
     * Processing power may vary based on the directory's location.